Russians in Israel: Society

 General Joseph F. Dunford and Israeli Prime Minister Benjamin Netanyahu meeting with Israeli-Russian Red Army veterans in Jerusalem.

 Prime Minister Yitzhak Rabin shakes hands with new Russian immigrants on their flight from Russia to Israel.
 27 April 1994.

 The Russian people within Israel have citizen status and are involved in the country's economy and society on all levels.
 Among the notable members of the community are social media star Anna Zak; actress and former MK Anastassia Michaeli; Footballer Alexander Uvarov who was naturalized in 2004; Actor Kirill Safonov; poet and composer Yuliy Kim, and many others.

 Religion

 Most Russian Israelis are atheists or otherwise non-religious, although anywhere from 56,000 to 100,000 belong to the Russian Orthodox Church.
-It is estimated that another 10,000 are practitioners of Messianic Judaism, a loose term referring to those who combine elements of Christianity with elements of Judaism and Jewish tradition.
+It is estimated that another 10,000 are practitioners of Messianic Judaism, a form of evangelical Protestant Christianity incorporating elements of Jewish tradition.
 About 100,000 Russian Israelis have also undergone conversion to Orthodox Judaism, most of them through the Nativ program.
 However, there are approximately 400,000 Russian Israelis with full citizenship who have not converted.